NHS Mortgages

 Government mortgage schemes for NHS staff

-There are a number of options that the government offers to people who might be struggling to buy a home for a variety of reasons and NHS staff qualify for many of them.
+The government offers several options to people who might be struggling to buy a home, and NHS staff qualify for many of them.

 Here are the main ones: